Vladimir Vasilyev (scientist)

-Vladimir Nikolaevich Vasilyev (born April 1, 1951 in Stavropol) is a Russian scientist, researcher, professor and rector at ITMO University (since 1996).
+Vladimir Nikolaevich Vasilyev (born April 1, 1951 in Stavropol) is a Russian scientist, researcher, professor and acting rector at ITMO University (since 1996).
 Head of the Council of Rectors of St. Petersburg Universities (since 2004), corresponding member of the Russian Academy of Education (since 2008), corresponding member of the Russian Academy of Sciences (since 2011).
 Since August 6, 2012 – member of the Government of the Russian Federation Expert Council.
 Honored citizen of St. Petersburg since 2013.

 Biography

 Dr. Vasilyev graduated from Leningrad Polytechnic Institute named after Kalinin in 1974 with a degree in thermal physics.
 He continued graduate work at the same institute till 1978 and in 1980 defended his Master's thesis titled "Thermal Physics and Molecular Physics."

 From 1978 till 1983 he worked at the Stavropol Polytechnic Institute where he held the positions of senior researcher, then assistant and associate professor.